-Background to Harmony Medical Diet Clinic in Wood Green
+Background to Harmony Medical Diet Clinic in Bedford

-Harmony Medical Diet Clinic in Wood Green is a private weight loss service provided by Harmony (Your Gentle Way To Slim) Limited.
-It is located on the ground floor at the back of a community pharmacy at 214 High Road Wood Green.
+Harmony Medical Diet Clinic in Bedford is a private weight loss service provided by Harmony (Your Gentle Way To Slim) Limited.
+It is located in first floor premises in Bedford town centre.
 The service is provided on a walk-in basis.
 Patients are seen by a doctor and there is a charge for any medicines supplied.
-The service is available to adults aged 18 and over, and is open on Mondays and Tuesdays from 9.30am to 4.30pm.
-The provider also runs clinics in Coventry, Bedford and Westminster which are registered with CQC.
+The service is available to adults aged 18 and over, and is open on Thursdays from 9.30am to 4.30pm.
+The provider also runs clinics in Coventry, Wood Green and Westminster which are registered with CQC.
 They have been inspected as part of our programme.